GimelStudio/Gimel-Studio/README.md

 # Introduction

-Gimel Studio is a **non-destructive, realtime graphics editing software program** for Windows and Linux.
+Gimel Studio is a **non-destructive, realtime image graphics editing software program** for Windows and Linux.

-Gimel Studio has a node-based workflow for realtime compositing, manipulating, generating and adding effects to images -complete with a registry of 10+ nodes and an API allowing users to script their own custom node.
+Gimel Studio has a node-based workflow for realtime compositing, manipulating, generating and adding effects to images -complete with a registry of 10+ nodes (currently) and an API allowing users to script their own custom nodes.

 It provides basic image editing features such as rotate, resize and blur effects, as well as more advanced editing capibilities such as generating normal maps for use in 3D from images.

 *Still in BETA stage, but can be considered stable enough for production.*

+**Your are welcome to help develop Gimel Studio**

+See the [ROADMAP.txt](ROADMAP.txt) for a general idea of the future goals of the development of Gimel Studio.

 # Features